Get

 19. Dalfoundland (Dalmatian Newfoundland)

 Both Dalmatians and Newfoundlands are large-sized dogs.
 Bringing the two breeds together results in a big dog that can weigh in at over 100 pounds.
 This mixed breed does great with kids and loves to cuddle.
-Keep in mind, though, this breed is a bit stubborn when it comes to getting them to do something they aren’t in the mood for.
+Keep in mind, though, that this breed is a bit stubborn when it comes to getting them to do something they aren’t in the mood for.

 20. Dobermatian (Dalmatian Doberman Pinscher Mix)

 Another large mix on our list is the Dobermatian.
-By combining these two breeds you’ll have a sleek, handsome dog that can excel at taking care of their families.
+By combining these two breeds, you’ll have a sleek, handsome dog that can excel at taking care of their families.
 However, due to the protective nature of both breeds, without proper training, these dogs can be difficult to handle and can show aggressive tendencies.

 21. Beaglematian (Dalmatian Beagle Mix)